Overture to Death: Characters

-It is the third novel in which Alleyn's love interest, the painter Agatha Troy features.
+It is the third novel to feature Alleyn's love interest, the painter Agatha Troy.
 Although she does not appear, she is engaged to marry Alleyn, who writes to her, outlining the kind of marriage he hopes they will enjoy.
 By the next book, they are married.
-To make way for this new direction in her detective's progress, his original 'Watson', the journalist Nigel Bathgate makes one of his final appearances in this novel.
+To make way for this new direction in her detective's progress, Marsh put aside the character of Nigel Bathgate, Alleyn's original 'Watson'.
+The journalist makes one of his final appearances in this novel.

 Development

 Biographer Margaret Lewis describes how "her extended stays with the Rhodes family in various country houses... gave Ngaio the material she needed for several novels.
 Overture to Death is set in the kind of idiosyncratic country village that she knew well.
 Character dominates the novel...
 [T]he New Statesman reviewer accused the writer of treating crime fiction 'as a convenient vase to arrange her characters in'.
 Other reviewers admired her talent for developing character and were soon recommending that she forget detection and concentrate on straight fiction instead.